How to create a grouped bar chart

 With these categories, you decide what each bar will be grouped by.
 In our example, we chose to group the countries by continent.

-- These columns don't need to be in this exact order: Datawrapper will automatically plot the column with the numeric values; no matter if they're in the first, second or third column.
+- These columns don't need to be in this exact order.
+Datawrapper will use the column with the numeric values for the bar length – no matter if it's the first, second or third column.

-- Make sure that the category names don't include unnecessary white space. (e.g.
+- Make sure that the category names don't include unnecessary white space.
+For example,

 Europe